Wixom, Michigan: History

 The settlement of Wixom dates back to 1831.
 In the beginning, Wixom was named Sibley's Corners after the first settler, 20 year old philanthropist Alonzo Sibley.
 Sibley settled in what is today called Commerce Township, where he purchased approximately 80 acres of land.
 Over time, Sibley purchased about 350 more acres of land.
 In 1837 Sibley donated a portion of his property for a local cemetery; which was called South Commerce Burial Ground; however, was later changed to Wixom Cemetery.
 Sibley then became the president of the cemetery association.

-The establishment of Wixom as a place started in 1871 when Willard Clark Wixom (son of Ahijah C. Wixom and Lucy Clark) granted a right of way through his property for the Holly, Wayne and Monroe Railway.
+The establishment of Wixom began in 1871 when Willard Clark Wixom (son of Ahijah C. Wixom and Lucy Clark) granted a right of way through his property for the Holly, Wayne and Monroe Railway.
 Willard platted land on both sides of the railroad near the Novi and Commerce Township border.
-In 1883, Willard opened his property up to become an important railroad junction to make way for the Michigan Airline Railroad Grand Trunk Western Railroad.
+In 1883, Willard opened his property up to become an important railroad junction for the Michigan Air Line Railway and the Grand Trunk Western Railroad.
 With the new junction, Willard located the railroad station, union depot (called Wixom Station) and mail drop at the intersection of his property.
 The construction of the railroad junction attracted many new business investments, stores, a lumber yard, and a cider mill, ultimately turning the small village into Michigan's largest grain produce handling point.
-The name of the town was then change from Sibley's Corners to Wixom.
+The name of the town was then changed from Sibley's Corners to Wixom.
 On December 24, 1901, Willard was struck and killed by a passenger train while crossing the tracks in his horse and buggy.

-The village of Wixom was incorporated in the 1950s following the announcement of plans to construct the Wixom Assembly Plant in Novi Township.
+Wixom was incorporated as a village in 1957 following the announcement of plans to construct the Wixom Assembly Plant in Novi Township.
 Prior to that time, Wixom was an unincorporated place.
 The village borders included portions of both Novi and Commerce Townships.
-Efforts by the remainder of Novi Township to incorporate as a village prompted the newly established village of Wixom to incorporate as a city.
+Efforts by the remainder of Novi Township to incorporate as a village prompted the newly established village of Wixom to incorporate as a city, which was finalized in 1958.
 The city largely follows the borders of the village although a small area of parkland on the north side of the city was annexed from Commerce Township in the 1970s.

-On November 13, 1996, Gerald Atkins "shot his way" (according to eyewitness reports) into the Ford Wixom Assembly Plant with a CAR-15 semi-automatic rifle, eventually killing plant manufacturing manager Darrell Izzard (aged 57) in a hallway; the shooter wounded three others.
+On November 14, 1996, Gerald Atkins "shot his way" into the Ford Wixom Assembly Plant with a CAR-15 semi-automatic rifle, eventually killing plant manufacturing manager Darrell Izzard (aged 57) in a hallway; the shooter wounded three others.
 Fleeing the plant, Atkins hid in storm drain tunnels while law enforcement surrounded the plant and trained their weapons from as far away as the Interstate 96 freeway.
 Hours later he surrendered.